 \section{Abstract}

 We report some new findings regarding the subtle relations among geodesic completeness, curvature singularities and tidal forces.
-It is well known that any particle may be torn up near a singularity at the center of a black hole due to the divergent tidal force.
+It is well known that any particles may encounter infinite tidal forces near a black hole singularity.
 However, we find that singularity is not the only cause of tidal force divergence.
 Even on the surface of the Earth, the tidal force experienced by a particle could be arbitrarily large if the particle moves arbitrarily close to the speed of light in a nonradial direction.
-Usually, a curvature singularity implies geodesic incompleteness since in many cases the metric cannot be defined at the location of the singularity.
-Counterexamples have been found in recent years, suggesting that geodesics could pass through curvature singularities.
+For fixed particle energy, the maximum tidal acceleration occurs for motions parallel to the surface with separation vectors oriented radially.
+Recent discoveries of spacetimes in which the metric remains well-defined at curvature singularities have suggested that geodesics might extend through such points.
 By taking into account the fact that any real particle is an extended body, we calculate the tidal force acting on the particle in a static and spherically symmetric spacetime.
 We explicitly show that an infinite tidal force always occurs near such a singularity.
 Therefore, no particle can actually reach the curvature singularity even if the metric is well defined at that point.
 We also demonstrate that the tidal acceleration along a null geodesic at the coordinate origin is divergent.
 Finally, we examine a wormhole solution which possesses a curvature singularity at its throat and was previously asserted to be geodesically complete in the literature.
-However, we prove that no metric can be defined at the throat and thus the spacetime is geodesically incomplete. we also show that the tidal forces experienced by any particle near the singularity are divergent.
+However, we prove that no metric can be defined at the throat and thus the spacetime is geodesically incomplete.